MasoumehVahedi/AgenticAI/Basic Ideas/README.md

 Whether using one model step-by-step or coordinating many, these systems mimic reasoning and autonomy — making AI not just smart, but also **interactive and goal-directed**.

-## Workflow Design Patterns for Agentic AI
+## Category 1: Workflow Design Patterns
+These are structured, fixed-path designs.
+Tasks are broken into known steps—deterministic and repeatable.

 Anthropic defines **five** foundational patterns to structure AI workflows involving LLMs.
 These help decompose, route, validate, and parallelize complex tasks across multiple LLMs.